jedisct1/libsodium-doc/password_hashing/default_phf.md

 The `crypto_pwhash()` function derives an `outlen` bytes long key from a password `passwd` whose length is `passwdlen` and a salt `salt` whose fixed length is `crypto_pwhash_SALTBYTES` bytes. `passwdlen` should be at least `crypto_pwhash_PASSWD_MIN` and  `crypto_pwhash_PASSWD_MAX`. `outlen` should be at least `crypto_pwhash_BYTES_MIN` = `16` (128 bits) and at most `crypto_pwhash_BYTES_MAX`.

-The computed key is stored into `out`.
+The computed key is stored into `out`, representing the address of a dedicated storage area of `outlen` bytes.

 `opslimit` represents a maximum amount of computations to perform.
 Raising this number will make the function require more CPU cycles to compute a key.
 This number must be between `crypto_pwhash_OPSLIMIT_MIN` and
 `crypto_pwhash_OPSLIMIT_MAX`.